gql-dart/ferry-docs/docs/mutations.md

 ## Updating the Cache

 Sometimes we need to update the cache in response to a mutation.
-Ferry allows arbitrary cache updates following any Operation using the `UpdateCachePlugin`, which allows us to configure `UpdateCacheHandler` callbacks to run with each `OperationResponse`.
+Ferry allows arbitrary cache updates following any Operation using `UpdateCacheHandler` callbacks, which run whenever an `OperationResponse` is received.

 ```dart
 typedef UpdateCacheHandler<TData, TVars> = void Function(